RwGrid/nginx_config_reverse_proxy_ssl/README.md

 > docker-compose up -d inside the shell

 ## Watch out for
+- Always set it up as the last step after finishing development
 - If u Have 2 services that requires port 80, remember to change the port number of the docker compose inside the docker daemon and in the outside host port : 81:81